 .img) to write to your SD card.

-Note: the Raspbian with PIXEL image contained in the ZIP archive is over 4GB in size and uses the ZIP64 format.
+Note: the Raspbian with Raspberry Pi Desktop image contained in the ZIP archive is over 4GB in size and uses the ZIP64 format.
 To uncompress the archive, a unzip tool that supports ZIP64 is required.
 The following zip tools support ZIP64:

 Writing an image to the SD card